elestio/terraform-provider-elestio/docs/resources/postgres.md

 page_title: "elestio_postgres Resource - terraform-provider-elestio"
 subcategory: ""
 description: |-
-  PostgreSQL is a resource that creates a service with the template_id = 11.
+  PostgreSQL Resource is a preconfigured Service Resource with the template_id = 11.
 ---

 # elestio_postgres (Resource)

-PostgreSQL is a resource that creates a service with the `template_id = 11`.
+PostgreSQL Resource is a preconfigured Service Resource with the `template_id = 11`.